-ZONE 1 LATE-SEASON: Legal firearms and archery equipment and pursuing with dogs may be used from November 26, 2012 through March 31, 2013.
-Harvest may be no more than seven lions during the late season.
+ZONE 1 LATE-SEASON: Legal firearms and archery equipment and pursuing with dogs may be used from November 23, 2015 through March 31, 2016.
+Harvest may be no more than seven mountain lions during the late season.

-ZONE 2: Legal firearms and archery equipment may be used from August 31, 2012 through March 31, 2013.
-Pursuing with dogs is allowed only from November 26, 2012 through March 31, 2013.
+ZONE 2: Legal firearms and archery equipment may be used from September 4, 2015 through March 31, 2016.
+Pursuing with dogs is allowed only from November 23, 2015 through March 31, 2016.

-24. FISHER may only be harvested by North Dakota residents using traps or cable devices (snares) from November 26, 2012 through March 15, 2013.
+24. FISHER may only be harvested by North Dakota residents using traps or cable devices (snares) from November 23, 2015 through November 29, 2015.
 The limit for fishers is one animal per trapper per season.
 Fishers may only be harvested east of U.S. Highway 281 and ND Highway 4 (See Figure 2 for illustrated boundaries).
 Hunting of fishers is prohibited.
 Any fisher that is harvested must be reported to the Department within twelve hours (to make arrangements to have the fisher tagged).
 The fisher pelt must be removed from the carcass prior to presenting the fisher to Department personnel for tagging.
 No fisher pelt will be tagged until the animal is skinned and presented with the intact carcass.
 The carcass shall remain property of the Department.
 No person, taxidermist or fur dealer shall possess or purchase an untagged fisher.
 When any part of the animal is mounted, if the tag is removed from the pelt, the tag must be securely fastened to the back or bottom of mount and remain there.
-There is a harvest quota of fifteen fishers.
-Once this quota is reached, the season will be closed immediately.
-The Department will inform the public through press releases, public service announcements, and media contacts of this closure.
-The quota will not include fishers taken by USDA Wildlife Services, the Department, private landowners in defense of livestock or personal property.
 Fishers incidentally trapped after the close of the season or outside of the open area must be reported to the Department within twelve hours and turned over to the Department.